alihesari/Happy-New-Year/README.md

 # Happy New Year
-Saying “Happy New Year!” in all programming languages
+Saying “Happy New Year!” in programming languages